bentlema/puppet-tutorial-pe/tutorial/vbox/11-Roles-and-Profiles.md

     role and profile modules
 2. Create an `environment.conf` that inserts **"site"** at the head of the module search path
-3. Create a **base** profile, and move the `common_hosts.pp` and `common_packages.pp` classes out of `manifests/` dir
+3. Create a **"base"** profile, and move the `common_hosts.pp` and `common_packages.pp` classes out of `manifests/` dir

 Why do we create a new `site/` directory?
 (By the way, you can call it whatever you like.)

-Because we've configured R10K to populate the **modules/** directory on the puppet master, if we create a **modules/** directory in our control repo, anything in it will get pulled down to the master, but then when R10K pulls down the modules as configured in the Puppetfile, it will blow away anything in that directory, and plop the modules down in it.
-To avoid that, we will create another directory for modules called **site/** because these will be our own site's modules (vs 3rd-party modules).
-Another option for such a directory might be **local/** for "my local code" but I'm not going to lose any sleep over naming, and continue on...
+Because we've configured R10K to populate the `modules/` directory on the puppet master, if we create a `modules/` directory in our control repo, anything in it will get pulled down to the master, but then when R10K pulls down the modules as configured in the Puppetfile, it will blow away anything in that directory, and plop the modules down in to it.
+To avoid that, we will create another directory for modules called **"site"** because these will be our own site's modules (vs 3rd-party modules).
+Another option for such a directory might be **"local"** for "my local code" but I'm not going to lose any sleep over naming and continue on...

-So, change dir to your puppet/control repo, and...
+So, change dir to your **puppet/control** repo, and...

 ```
 mbp-mark:[/Users/mbentle8] $ cd ~/Documents/Git/Puppet-Tutorial/control